DV

 What is the difference between CRSH and TSLA?

-CRSH (YieldMax Short TSLA Option Income Strategy ETF) tracks Tesla (TSLA) with a covered call strategy, while TSLA (Tesla, Inc.) tracks — with an income approach.
+CRSH (YieldMax Short TSLA Option Income Strategy ETF) tracks Tesla (TSLA) with a covered call approach, while TSLA (Tesla, Inc.) is a stock.
 They are issued by YieldMax and — respectively.

 Can I hold both CRSH and TSLA?